Wiros9/book/docs/dev/translate/index.rst

 configuration before creating the new catalog files.

 Set up a site
 -------------

-During translation you can use the demo projects to see your work while you are evolving.
-Don't simply translate all those messages and believe that they are correct.
+During translation you should use a demo project to see your work while you are evolving.
+Don't simply translate all the messages and believe that your translations will be correct.

-Let's say for example that you want to translate to *Spanish*.

-If you want to translate to a language for which Lino does not yet have any translations, then see `Adding support for a new language to translate`_.
+:mod:`lino`
+:mod:`lino_xl`
+:mod:`lino_noi`

 Go to some local project directory (e.g. the one you created in :ref:`dev.install`)::

   $ go first

+Let's say for example that you want to translate to *Spanish*.

 Change your project's :xfile:`settings.py` file once more so that it looks as follows: